 - (1) Obtain (and submit to City of Cottage Grove) 25' wide access/maintenance easements in perpetuity from all involved property owners; - (2) Widen the access easement to provide a 20' clear corridor for vehicular travel for length of easement; - (3) Pave (asphalt or concrete) 20' wide continuous surface along full length of easement.
 Pavement shall be required within two years after utilities are installed; - (4) Sign length of easement for "No parking/Fire Lane".

-The time frame for these conditions, except #3 above, shall be met within one year from approval of this MUM by City Council regardless of any appeal.
+The timeframe for these conditions shall run from the date of approval by City Council regardless of any appeal.

 (8) RAILROAD UNDERCROSSING